Psyren: Plot

-As the game progresses, Ageha and his companions encounter a group of psychically gifted children raised by Elmore Tenju, the elderly woman behind the ¥500 million bounty.
-Each child possesses unique PSI abilities and traumatic pasts, trained by Tenju to oppose W.I.S.E.
+As the game progresses, Ageha and his companions encounter a group of psychically gifted children raised by Elmore Tenjuin, the elderly woman behind the ¥500 million bounty.
+Each child possesses unique PSI abilities and traumatic pasts, trained by Tenjuin to oppose W.I.S.E.
 Ageha trains with them, honing his powers before being summoned back to Psyren.

 Eventually, only Ageha, Sakurako, Hiryū Asaga, Oboro Mochizuki, and Kabuto Kirisaki remain.
-They receive further training from former Psyren participant Matsuri Yagumo and the Tenju Roots Orphanage children.
+They receive further training from former Psyren participant Matsuri Yagumo and the Tenjuin Roots Orphanage children.
 Meanwhile, Miroku Amagi, a psychic from their timeline, is exposed as the leader of W.I.S.E and the architect of Japan's impending ruin.
 His actions reshape the Psyren timeline, ensuring the orphanage's survival in that dystopian future.

 In the Psyren timeline, Mithra—a W.I.S.E psychic—reveals she has manipulated Miroku.
 She explains that the meteorite Promised Tear fused her with Ouroboros, a planet-consuming entity, and summons it to Earth.
 Before annihilation, Nemesis Q's overseer, Grigori #07, returns the group to their original timeline.
 Ageha and his allies intercept W.I.S.E before they secure Promised Tear.
 Ageha provides Miroku with a card from Grigori #07, showing him the catastrophic future.
 Together, they defeat Mithra, but Ageha falls into a coma.

 While unconscious, Grigori #07 contacts Ageha, revealing that in the Psyren timeline, Miroku and Grana sacrificed themselves to destroy Ouroboros and Mithra.
 Upon awakening, Ageha reunites with Sakurako and liberates Grigori #07 from captivity.